andykarpov/mdt-chipdown/README.md

 ## PCB changelog & ERRATA:

 - revA - initial revision
+    - Note: Jumpers to select MIDI IN/OUT standard should be removed, instead of them please use 0 Ohm resistors
+    - Latest revA contains the following changes: jumpers replaced with solder jumpers
+    - The overall display height is slightly higher than expected.
+Please use 8.5mm standoffs for it.
+Also the plastic housing from the display pin headers should be removed and the pin height should be reduced to fit the desired connection height of 8.5mm
 - revB:
     - 4-layers PCB
     - Replaced teensy module with a set of chips